wangziqi2013/wangziqi2013.github.io/_posts/2022-07-20-free-atomic.markdown

 several locked addresses.
 Assuming that the above requirements are met, then when a mis-speculation happens, as load uop is rolled back, the processor will also unlock the cache block being locked by the load uop using the address of the uop.

+Another complication that can occur is store-load forwarding.
+There are several subcases.
+First, when an atomic load uop forwards from a non-atomic store, the load uop is logically performed atomically as the store uop.
+In this case, the processor should lock the cache block as soon as the store uop brings the block into the local L1 cache, because otherwise, an interleaving store from a remote core would break atomicity.